Artiomio/jupview/README.md

 jupview <path to .ipynb file>

-This will open the .ipynb file in the terminal where you can view its contents and interact with cells using the keyboard.

 This will open the notebook in the terminal, displaying the content with syntax highlighting.
 You can navigate the notebook using the arrow keys.
 To exit the viewer, simply press 'q'.